Spent Brothers Productions Gene Vincent Website

 Going into reception, we were directed to Michael Frondelli’s office.
 He was the Director of Studio Operations, who had sent us the invitation.
 We were warmly greeted by Paula Salvatore, the Recording Studio Manager, and chatted for a while about Gene whilst Michael was being found.
 Paula mentioned that there had been a big function for The Beach Boys in the studios the night before, celebrating their 30th Anniversary.
 For the occasion, loads of sand had been trucked in and poured on the studio floors to create a “beach party” ambience.
 I remarked that this could only happen in America and Paula narrowed that to “LA”.
 She mentioned the possible bio-pic on Gene and asked if I knew anything about it.
 When Michael arrived, he was also most friendly and helpful.
 I asked him whether he had had any input into the 6CD Box Set, but he didn’t seem familiar with it, as it would have been put together by the record company archive department.
 In his office, Michael showed us a large enlargement of one of the famous black and white publicity shots of Gene and The Blue Caps in Studio B, where Gene appears to have no legs because they are hidden by Paul Peek’s and Tommy “Bubba” Facenda’s.
 There is another large copy of this in the corridor leading to the old studios.
 This has since been autographed by Johnny Meeks, Paul, Bubba and Dickie Harrell, during their California tour a year or so back.
 I mentioned that I had always been amused by the hole in Gene’s guitar in the picture, and Michael said that this was for the insertion of a microphone.
 This seemed unlikely to me as Gene did not play on any of his Capitol recordings.
 A few months later Dickie Harrell wrote to me saying that he had caused the hole in the guitar by throwing a cherry bomb at Gene during some typical Blue Caps’ horseplay.
 In his office, Michael also has an original Fender guitar amp as used by Johnny in the pictures.

 After this discussion, we were given a tour of the old studios by Curt Anderson, who worked in Studio Set Up, a cordial young man who is a fan of the “old music”, as he described it.
 It was a thrill to stand in Studio B and the control room in which so much great music has been produced.
 Although the studio has been modified by being knocked through into Studio A, the original wall panelling, as seen in the photographs, is easily recognisable.
 I asked Curt’s opinion about the missing backing vocal overdubs on “Lonesome Boy”, “You Are The One For Me”, and “I Might Have Known” in the Box Set versions.
 I had already confirmed with Johnny at Keighley in July, that he and Clifton Simmons “and maybe Grady (Owens)” had “sung that ooh-wah stuff” on the sessions of October ’58, after the “Clapper Boys” Paul and Bubba, had parted company with Gene.
 Curt’s suggestion was that these recordings would have been done on a three track tape, with lead vocals on one, instrumental backing on the second, and the backing vocals over-dubbed onto the third track of the master.
 Somehow the third track must have been ignored during copying, transfer or re-mastering for the CDs.
-Although Curt was an Eddie Cochran fan, he was not aware that Eddie had sung backing vocals on the sessions on 25th to 29th March 1958, and he was gob-smacked that I had seen Gene and Eddie perform in London in February, 1960.
+Although Curt was an Eddie Cochran fan, he was not aware that Eddie had sung backing vocals on the sessions on 25th to 29th March 1958, and he was gob-smacked that I had seen Gene and Eddie perform in London in April, 1960.

 Capitol Tower Studio B